oracle-livelabs/apex/ai-interactive-report-lab/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

     ![Confirm the bar chart view](images/confirm-bar-chart-view.png)

-7. Enter `Save this as Weekly Replenishment View` and send the prompt.
+7. Enter: *Save this as Weekly Replenishment View* and send the prompt.

     ![Enter the save view prompt](images/enter-save-view-prompt.png)